percona/everest-doc/docs/upgrade_operators.md

 - Ensuring your clusters are using a supported [Custom Resource](https://ibm.github.io/kubernetes-operators/lab1/#:~:text=A%20CRD%20defines%20Custom%20Resources,store%20and%20retrieve%20structured%20data.){:target="_blank"} (CR) version.

-- Backing up your databases.
+- We recommend that you to take a backup of your databases before starting the upgrade process.

 ## Upgrade